firezdog/web-dev-bootstrap-4/ReadMe.md

 * grid classes have display flex by default.
 ### Museum of Candy
 * You need ".navbar.navbar-expand" in order for .nav-item's to align horizontally.
+* .fixed-top is what allows the content below the header to poke up into the header.